CISSP-Study-Resources

 • 5.4.2 Rule Based access control

-• A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects
+• Rule-based Access Control: use a set of rules, restrictions, or filters to determine access; key characteristic is that it applies global rules to all subjects

 • Rules within the rule-based access control model are sometimes referred to as restrictions or filters